Lower and upper bounds for the explosion times of a system of semilinear SPDEs: Abstract

 \section{Abstract}

-In this paper, we obtain lower and upper bounds for the blow-up times to a system of semilinear stochastic partial differential equations.
-Under suitable assumptions, lower and upper bounds of explosion times are obtained by using explicit solutions of an associated system of random partial differential equations and a formula due to Yor.
-We also provide an estimate for the probability of the finite-time blow-up.
-With a suitable choice of parameters, the impact of the noise on the solution is investigated.
-The above-obtained results are also extended for semilinear SPDEs forced by two dimensional Brownian motions.\\ \\ {\it Keywords: Semilinear SPDEs; blow-up times; stopping times; lower and upper bounds; gamma distribution.}\\
+In this paper, we obtain lower and upper bounds for the blow-up times for a system of semilinear stochastic partial differential equations.
+Under suitable assumptions, lower and upper bounds of the explosive times are obtained by using explicit solutions of an associated system of random partial differential equations and a formula due to Yor.
+We provide lower and upper bounds for the probability of finite-time blow-up solution as well.
+The above obtained results are also extended for semilinear SPDEs forced by two dimensional Brownian motions.\\ \\ {\it Keywords: Semilinear SPDEs; blow-up times; stopping times; lower and upper bounds; gamma distribution.}\\

 {\it MSC: 35R60; 60H15; 74H35}

 \baselineskip 17pt